Teaching and Learning Resource Center

 • A student has independently submitted his or her paper to Turnitin.com to check for plagiarism.

-• A student is expanding research done for a different assignment, but copying text from his or her own original research.
-According to Ohio State's Code of Student Conduct, "submitting substantially the same work to satisfy requirements for one course or academic requirement that has been submitted in satisfaction of requirements for another course or academic requirement without permission of the instructor of the course for which the work is being submitted..." is considered a violation of the Code of Student Conduct.
-You should make students aware in your assignment guidelines of your policies regarding "recycling" of previous work.
+According to Ohio State's Code of Student Conduct, it is a violation of the code to submit "substantially the same work to satisfy requirements for one course or academic requirement that has been submitted in satisfaction of requirements for another course or academic requirement without permission of the instructor of the course for which the work is being submitted..."

 • Your student submitted a draft of his paper earlier in the term and it was added to the Ohio State database.